 - Combine the masoor lentils, water and turmeric.

 - Cook lentils until they completely break down into a creamy consistency.
 You will not be able to discern individual lentils.
+This should take somewhere around 40 minutes.

 - Heat the oil over medium heat.